When foldable containers work, and when they don't

 What the marketing claims leave out

 Strip these conditions out and the 75% figure describes a best-case scenario on a specific corridor.
+It is a tactical number, not a structural one.
 It is not a fleet-wide number.
 It is not an industry number.
-It is a closed-loop maximum.

 That's where Box2Build operates

 We build foldable and configurable containers for operators who control their own logistics.
+For mining, project cargo, defense, and humanitarian response.
 Not for the global shipping repositioning problem, which foldables don't solve.
 For the applications where folding compresses genuine value, on loops the user owns, with destinations that actually need the capacity.

 The shipping industry's empty container problem won't be solved by better containers.
 It will be solved by better trade balance, smarter regional container pooling, and more street-turns.
 That's a different agenda, and a harder one.

-Foldable containers are a good technology.
+Foldables are good technology.
 They need to be pointed at the right problem.

 That's where Box2Build operates.